 Spring language arts lesson plans: what I teach in April.

 Spring break is over, and the countdowns are on for the end of the school year.
 This can only mean one thing: spring language arts lesson plans.
+We still have standards, we still have students, and we still want to engage our kiddos.

 May brings its own unique set of circumstances.
 Seniors leave early, finals begin, and classrooms close down.
 April is sometimes the wrap-up of material before you review for finals.
 (I know this all depends on when your break starts.)

 Still, students desire structure, and we still have standards.
 When I’m planning in April, I add a few of these to my classes.
+My spring activities for language arts are below.

 Celebrate National Poetry Month.